-‘A tank at top speed’ – how Gnonto has lifted Leeds
+'A tank at top speed' - how Gnonto has lifted Leeds

 In just a few short months, though, the diminutive forward has not only shown he is prepared for anything the English top flight can throw at him, but is arguably his club's most impressive and consistent performer.

-Gnonto, now 19, also now has one of the best goal's of this and most FA Cup seasons on his CV.
+Gnonto, now 19, has also scored one of the best goal's of this and most FA Cup seasons.

 - Gnonto and Bamford fire Leeds into FA Cup fourth round